wistia/nsq-ruby/README.md

 # TODO

-x test connections dropping and exploding in weird ways
-- If you req, touch, or fin a message that's already timed out -- it should explode? maybe raise an error.
-- add logging
+- test
-- mechanism to write and wait for ok response (for connecting and subscribing?) x test x connections can be added, removed by discovery x connections can be fail because of network or instance blipping x what happens when trying to start a connection to something that isn't responding
   - requeue
   - touch

 - feature
   - should we take messages out of the queue when a connection dies?
+  - mechanism to write and wait for ok response (for connecting and subscribing?)

+- health
+  - kill consumer_connection in favor of one queue

 - api
   - should we have a nicer api instead of: consumer.messages.pop?
   - consumer.queue_size
   - consumer.next_message

-- gotchas
-  - can't be assumed that if you pop a message that you'll be able to fin, req, touch it the connection might have gone away!
-  - when a connection dies, should we remove those messages from the queue?

-NOTE TO SELF ...
-  Threading issues with the reconnect logic, when we fail while receiving, we kill the thread before it can reconnect.
-Reconnecting should be done in one thread only!